-Appendix 1 - Section 355 Committees and Charters as at 12 December 2017
+Appendix 1 - Section 355 Committees and Charters

-Committee Charter Cootamundra Beach Volleyball Festival Section 355 Committee Undertake the organisation and operation of the annual Cootamundra Beach Volleyball Festival and all associated events.
-Cootamundra Concert Band Section 355 Committee Undertake the management and operation of the Cootamundra Concert Band.
-Cootamundra Showground Users Section 355 Committee Undertake the care, control and management of the Cootamundra Showground.
-Cootamundra Creative Arts and Cultural Centre Section Undertake the care, control and management of the Cootamundra Creative Arts and Cultural Centre.
-355 Committee Undertake fundraising activities on behalf of Council, as Trustee of the Cootamundra Arts Trust, for the purpose of: attracting and encouraging donations, gifts (by will or otherwise) endowments, trust distributions and other forms of financial assistance to or for the benefit of the Trust; and sponsoring, organising and undertaking fund raising activities and arranging for the issue of appeals to the public for donations to the Trust.
+Committee Charter Bradman Birthplace Section 355 Committee Undertake the care, control and management of the Bradman Birthplace.
+Cootamundra Showground Users Group Section 355 Committee Undertake the care, control and management of the Cootamundra Showground.
+Cootamundra Creative Arts and Cultural Centre Section 355 Undertake the care, control and management of the Cootamundra Creative Arts and Cultural Centre.
+Committee Undertake fundraising activities on behalf of Council, as Trustee of the Cootamundra Arts Trust, for the purpose of: attracting and encouraging donations, gifts (by will or otherwise) endowments, trust distributions and other forms of financial assistance to or for the benefit of the Trust; and sponsoring, organising and undertaking fund raising activities and arranging for the issue of appeals to the public for donations to the Trust.
 Cootamundra Heritage Centre Section 355 Committee Undertake the care, control and management of the Cootamundra Heritage Centre.
 Muttama Creek Regeneration Group Section 355 Committee Undertake the care, control and management of the Muttama Creek regeneration works.
-Muttama Hall Section 355 Committee Undertake the care, control and management of the Muttama Hall.
-Stockinbingal Hall Section 355 Committee Undertake the care, control and management of the Stockinbingal Hall.
-Wallendbeen Hall Section 355 Committee Undertake the care, control and management of the Wallendbeen Hall.
+Muttama Hall Management Section 355 Committee Undertake the care, control and management of the Muttama Hall.
+Stockinbingal Ellwood's Hall Section 355 Committee Undertake the care, control and management of Stockinbingal Ellwood's Hall.
+Wallendbeen Memorial Hall Section 355 Committee Undertake the care, control and management of the Wallendbeen Hall.